Environmental Due Diligence

 Possible Obligation to Report the Results

 In some cases, the findings of any environmental site assessment report may comprise an apparent health risk to the public.
 Typically, environmental due diligence reports are proprietary and are the property of the report users and their attorneys or advisors.
 However, modern environmental laws indicate the absolute requirement to report results to government authorities if any risk to humans, or the general public is apparent.
 The requirements for reporting the results of a due diligence investigation are strategically, not complex.
-Nonetheless, a consultation with any environmental regulatory agency or professional consultant may provide more guidance.
+Nonetheless, a consultation with any environmental regulatory agency or environmental consultant may provide more guidance.

 Various Options with Environmental Due Diligence